 Funeral Potatoes make the perfect side dish.
 Typically they are served at funerals or on holidays like Christmas and Easter.
 We love serving them with:

 You will want to be sure to store your Funeral Potatoes in an airtight container which helps them last longer.
-They can be stored for up to two weeks in the fridge when stored properly.
+They can be stored for up to two weeks in the fridge in an air-tight container.

 CAN YOU FREEZE FUNERAL POTATOES?